auberonedu/response-tally/README.md

 As an extra test, try downloading your class' data from Canvas and checking that your program properly handles it.

+**Solved Wave 1 - Created a new Hashmap to add the topics into and iterated through it with a for-loop to count the intial appearance of each topic then increment the count when a duplicate is found.
+Returns final count.

 ### Wave 2 (Please attempt, but it is ok if you do not finish)
 Implement `tallyTopicsFiltered`.
 Read the Javadoc carefully to understand what the method is meant to do.
 Make sure to compile your code each time before running it!